Raichu: Appearances

 First found in Pokémon Red and Blue, Raichu has appeared in most Pokémon titles since, including every major game.
 In Red and Blue a Raichu is used by the Gym Leader Lt.
 Surge, a Trainer that acts as a boss the player must defeat to proceed.
 Typically, players must use a Thunder Stone item on a Pikachu to evolve it into Raichu.
 However, the Pikachu obtained at the start of Pokémon Yellow and Pokémon Let's Go Pikachu cannot evolve, and another Pikachu must be obtained and evolved into Raichu instead.
 While the regular version was omitted from the games Pokémon Sun and Moon, its Alolan form can be obtained instead.
 Both have appeared in the mobile game Pokémon Go and, in physical media, were in the Pokémon Trading Card Game.
 Outside of games, Raichu has appeared on several pieces of merchandise, including plush toys, figurines, and as promotional material with companies such as Burger King.
 Several of these were released as part of Pikachu-related product lines, including clothing items, USB wall chargers, and specialized plush toys designed for claw machines.

 In the related anime and manga, Raichu appears as a repeated rival of protagonist Ash Ketchum's Pikachu.
 First appearing alongside Lt.
 Surge, Raichu quickly overpowers Pikachu, leaving Ash to consider evolving it.
 However, Pikachu rejects the Thunder Stone, and fights Raichu again.
 Using skills it acquired that Surge's Raichu lacked, due to the latter evolving too quickly, Pikachu defeats Raichu.
 Another Raichu appears in the short Pikachu's Vacation, goading Pikachu into fighting it and racing across the island they are on.
 In another episode, Pikachu comes into conflict with an Alolan Raichu, engaging in a race where they carry stacks of pancakes.
 Later in the anime series, a female Raichu is owned by Ash's friend, Goh.
-Raichu has been voiced by various actors, including Kei Shindō, Fumiko Takekuma, and Casey Mongillo.
+Raichu has been voiced by various actors, including Urara Takano, Kei Shindō, Fumiko Takekuma, and Casey Mongillo.